SeisComP3/seiscomp3/src/trunk/apps/tools/scdb/descriptions/scdb.rst

 the database with all received notifier messages.
 Although it worked it introduced race conditions caused by the latency of the database backend since all other clients received the message at the same time.
-Accessing the database immediately at this point in time did not guarantuee that the object was written already.
+Accessing the database immediately at this point in time did not guarantee that the object was written already.

 In consequence, the scmaster itself gained write access to the database and